123lk/AB-code-challenge/README.md

-# Advaned Blockchain AG code challenge
+# Advanced Blockchain AG code challenge

   ## Installation
 You will need to have Node.js installed to run this application.
 Type the below command into the terminal to check if you already have node installed;